Live demo report

 npx @tracelane/cli init Or wire it by hand — see Getting started.

-The demo report file is ~167 KB.
-It loads instantly because all assets are inlined — same constraint your shipped reports operate under (25 MB cap, FullSnapshot preserved on overflow).
+Each demo report is ~350 KB.
+They load instantly because all assets are inlined — same constraint your shipped reports operate under (25 MB cap, FullSnapshot preserved on overflow).